kyle-t01/kyle-t01/README.md

 Designing an admissible heurisitc to beat A.I in a game of Inflexion, and another minimax heuristic to outperform increasingly increasingly difficult adverserial search agents within some constraints.

 ### **[IT (Capstone) Project - Recipe Storage App](https://kyle-t01.github.io/#it-project)**
-Serving as the lead architect designer, developed a personal recipe database app using the MERN stack as part of an agile team.
+Serving as the lead architect designer, developed a personal recipe database app using the MERN stack as part of an Agile team.

 ## 📫 Contact